 7. Forced association

 This activity is great as a fun icebreaker and to get the creative juices flowing.
 Present your employees with two seemingly unrelated objects and challenge them to come up with a new product.
-The objects could be part of the product, the problem, or have something to do with target market.
+The objects could be part of the product, the problem, or have something to do with the target market.

-Get them to share this new product in an open-ended poll.
+Get them to share this new product in an Open-Ended Poll.
 The product with the highest votes will win.
-If the town hall meeting is purely physical, the winners can even take the objects home with them.
+If the town hall meeting is purely physical, the winners can even take the objects home with them!

 8. Six Thinking Hats